AghilasSini/Multran/README.md

 Note:
-- **Our preprocessing only supports Ljspeech and Ljspeech-like datasets (M-AILABS speech data)!** If running on datasets stored differently, you will probably need to make your own preprocessing script.
+- **This  preprocessing supports original + synpaflex-like dataset!** If running on datasets stored differently, you will probably need to make your own preprocessing script.
 - In the previous tree, files **were not represented** and **max depth was set to 3** for simplicity.
 - If you run training of both **models at the same time**, repository structure will be different.